ZEGG (community): Community life

-Decisions and Organisation
+Decisions and organisation

 ZEGG has adopted a sociocratic model for its internal organisation.
 It is built on self-organizing teams that represent the whole organisation, with more comprehensive ones at the top and more specialised ones under them.
 The teams represent a clear area of activity within ZEGG, such as the garden or catering.
-The Management team takes financial decisions and implements the organisation’s goals whilst keeping the higher-level interests of the community in mind.
+The Management team takes financial decisions and implements the organisation's goals whilst keeping the higher-level interests of the community in mind.
 These are the responsibility of the Visionsrat or Board.
 All decisions can be revised if they turn out to be unworkable in practice.

 Important social and financial decisions are made by the community as a whole using consensus decision-making.

-Focusing on Love, Partnership and Sexuality
+Focusing on love, partnership and sexuality

-One of the ZEGG community’s founding aims was to research the issues of love and sexuality.
+One of the ZEGG community's founding aims was to research the issues of love and sexuality.
 In the early years the prevailing idea was that of free love.
-Inspired by Dieter Duhm’s ideas, the community set off on a search for a way to be together that would help to overcome the fears and possessiveness we often experience that hinder our ability to love.
+Inspired by Dieter Duhm's ideas, the community set off on a search for a way to be together that would help to overcome the fears and possessiveness we often experience that hinder our ability to love.
 After the initial radical approach, more and more emphasis then began to be placed on partnerships.
 Today, some ZEGG members live in various forms of open relationships and others live as monogamous couples.
 The aim of ZEGG is still to take an open approach to love and sexuality, building trust among each other whatever form relationships may take.

+Controversies

+There was public controversy about ZEGG, particularly in the early days.
+In his 1970 book Angst im Kapitalismus [Fear in Capitalism], Dieter Duhm argued, among other things, that women harboured lifelong rape fantasies as a result of the unconscious desire to be raped by their own father and that they could experience their first orgasm as a result of a real rape.
+Women enjoyed the violent satisfaction of their urges; those among them who were committed against rape were actually fighting their own desire for masochistic satisfaction.
+This trivialising attitude towards rape was heavily criticised, particularly by feminists.

+With reference to Duhm's statements, ZEGG was criticised for its sexual orientation and an image of women that was considered sexist.
+The community was also accused of having an authoritarian structure, characteristics of a psycho-sect, sexism and paedophile tendencies.

+Particularly harsh attacks came from Jutta Ditfurth.
+In 1996, she described ZEGG as an "authoritarian sex cult", criticised its proximity to Otto Muehl, Rudolf Bahro and the Findhorn Foundation and accused the centre of being close to Nazism and of trivialising child abuse, as it had been conveyed at seminars at ZEGG that a "collaboration between organised feminism, the press and the church" and "the hatred of radical feminists gone mad," was behind the trials for sexual violence.

+ZEGG rejected these accusations in a detailed statement in 2013, but the statement can no longer be found on their website.